Platform-OS/pos-module-openai/README.md

 ```

 #### Update
-Updating existing embedding can be achieved with `modules/openai/embeddings/update`.
+Update existing embeddings using the `modules/openai/embeddings/update` command.
 The input is the same as the one for the create, with one addition - you have to specify the `id` of the embedding which you would like to update:

 ```
 {% liquid